 10. Let Calorie Density Guide You

-Kimberly teaches guests at the Pritikin Center about the Hunger Scale, a practical and easy way to help you know when to eat, and when to stop eating.
+Pritikin Nutritionists teach guests at the Pritikin Center about the Hunger Scale, a practical and easy way to help you know when to eat, and when to stop eating.
 Learning about what to eat also helps.
-Kimberly offers lectures on calorie density to help guide you towards foods that keep you feeling full while helping you reach your health goals.
+Pritikin offers lectures on calorie density to help guide you towards foods that keep you feeling full while helping you reach your health goals.
 Scientific evidence shows that looking at the energy density (calorie density) of a food is a successful approach to weight loss.
 Numerous studies have linked significant weight loss with calorie density – with over 3000 adults being observed in various studies.
 It’s a simple concept – and, it is effective!
 Combining these two tools with practical events, including visiting a restaurant, shopping, and a guided lunch, helps guests at the Pritikin Center put these new skills into practice.

 Your health has been a challenge.
 It doesn’t have to be.